Crime in Greece: Extent of Greek tax evasion

 The OECD estimated in August 2009 that the size of the Greek black market to be around €65bn (equal to 25% of GDP), resulting each year in €20bn of unpaid taxes.
 This is a European record in relative terms, and in comparison almost twice as big as the German black market (estimated to be 15% of GDP).

 Several successive Greek governments had in the past attempted to improve the situation, but all failed due to tax evasion's place within Greek culture.
 A rapid increase in government revenues through implementing a more effective tax collecting system has been recommended.
 Implementing the proper reforms, is however estimated to be a slow process, requiring at least two legislative periods before they start to work.

 In the last quarter of 2005, participation in tax evasion reached an estimated 49% of the population, while in January 2006 it fell to 41.6%.
 A study by researchers from the University of Chicago concluded that tax evasion in 2009 by self-employed professionals alone in Greece (accountants, dentists, lawyers, doctors, personal tutors and independent financial advisers) was €28 billion or 31% of the budget deficit that year.

 The Tax Justice Network has said that there are over €20 billion in Swiss bank accounts held by Greeks.
 The former Finance Minister of Greece, Evangelos Venizelos, was quoted as saying "Around 15,000 individuals and companies owe the taxman 37 billion euros".
 Additionally, the TJN puts the number of Greek-owned off-shore companies to over 10,000.

 By location

 Athens

-Armed robberies in Athens doubled between 2007 and 2009; however, Athens is still among the safest capitals in Europe.
+Armed robberies in Athens doubled between 2007 and 2009.
 Thefts and break-ins jumped from 26,872 recorded cases in 2007, to 47,607 in 2009.
 The number of murders in Athens nearly doubled between 2007 and 2009.